p3aceful/jollycount/README.md

 How to use:

-Step 1: Open terminal
+Step 1: Open project folder in terminal

-Step 2: type "npm run start"
+Step 2: type "npm start"

 Step 3: Write cool stuff!